You can apply for jobs at Barnsley Council using our online system. Search our current job vacancies.

 - where you've had a career break

-In these circumstances we may accept non-employment references, although they must still cover your skills and abilities.
-These could be references relating to part-time or voluntary work, or from your school or college.
+In these cases we may accept non-employment references, although they must still cover your skills and abilities.
+These could relate to part-time or voluntary work, or be from your school or college.
 For example, if you've been volunteering in a school whilst on a career break, you could ask the headteacher to give you a reference.